-The companies were finalising an agreement with IBM to complete computerised our operations; the work for this had been going on for some six months before the events.
+The companies were finalising an agreement with IBM to complete computerised operations; the work for this had been going on for some six months before the events.
 So we had many commitments for the companies and many were in hand and needed my full attention in the days ahead.

-Due to the steeps fall in the silver price and precious metal prices after the 18th January, SCE planned to issue margin call on the 1st of February for an amount exceeding D.Kr 10 million.
+Due to the steeps fall in the silver price and precious metal prices after the 18th of January, SCE planned to issue a margin call on the 1st of February for an amount exceeding D.Kr 10 million.
 This meant that clients had to either pay additional money to the company within 7 days or liquidate their contracts.
 Bagmandspolitiet knew all this from their wiretapping of our telephones and also the above facts that I was buying the above property for a new head office in Sankt Annæ Plads.

 Trust – a Valued Commodity

 Trust and integrity are the most precious and valuable commodities when you are involved with other people’s money, they are so fragile and rarely able to be restored if you lose them.

 Planting the seed of doubt about anyone dealing with other people’s money can ultimately lead to terrible consequences.

 As said before, “Of all the ills there are, Rumour is the swiftest.
 She thrives on moments and gathers strength as she goes”